 This is the part of the rule that protects your memories from a local disaster like a fire, flood, or theft.
 At least one of your backup copies needs to be stored in a separate physical location.
 For many people, the easiest way to do this is by using a cloud storage service, as your files are stored in secure data centers far from your home.
 Another simple option is to keep an external hard drive at the home of a trusted friend or family member, or even in a safe deposit box.
 The main goal is to ensure that a single event in one location can’t wipe out every copy of your cherished files from your video transfer.

-How to Test and Verify Your Backups
+How to Make Sure Your Backups Actually Work

 A backup plan is only useful if it actually works when you need it.
 That’s why it’s so important to periodically test your backups.
 This doesn’t have to be complicated.
 Every few months, try to restore a few random files from each of your backup copies.
 Can you open that video from your daughter’s first birthday?
 Does that photo from your wedding look right?
 This quick “fire drill” helps you confirm that your files are being copied correctly and that they haven’t become corrupted.
 You can’t fully trust a backup until you’ve successfully restored data from it.
 Finding a problem during a routine check is much better than discovering it during an emergency.

-Find the Right Backup Method for You
+Choosing the Right Backup Method for You

 Once you’ve digitized your family’s memories, choosing how to back them up can feel a little technical.
 But don’t worry—it’s really just about picking a routine that fits your life.
 Think about how often you’ll be adding new files.
 Are you scanning a big batch of photos from your recent Photo Transfer order all at once, or are you adding new digital photos from your phone every week?